GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 Come, and crawl out of Plato's cave with me.
 There's a whole new way to think about economics.

-It's based on physics.
-It's mathematically sound.
-But that means it's also a bit complex at times.
+It's based on **physics**.
+It's **mathematically sound**.

+But yeah — it's a bit complex at times.
-As the author, I strongly suggest you copy-paste the whole thing into an LLM like ChatGPT or Grok, or split it into chunks if you don't have a pro subscription.

-Ask for a general overview of the piece, and then ask more questions about the parts that interest you the most.
-It's a far more digestible way to consume this massive document.
+**Pro tip**:
+1. Copy-paste this directly into a fresh Grok or ChatGPT conversation.
+- Don't give it a link.
+- AIs will pick up past revisions of the document and hallucinate wildly.
+3. Split the text into chunks if you’re not on a pro plan.
+4. Ask for an overview — then drill into what grabs you.

 ---